AmosChenZixuan/MistyOceanBattleship/README.md

 Some ideas

-- status: whether the commend was successful
+- Status: whether the commend was successful
-- current board
+- Current board
-- units status
+- Units status
-- fuel&bank
+- Fuel & bank
-- inventory of artilleries
+- Inventory of artilleries
-- game status: still running or game over
+- Game status: still running or game over
-- winner
+- Winner
-- messeage
+- Messeage

 ## JSON Schema for Networking